 - Additional information

 While there are several cast oyster belt buckles circulating in the marketplace, ours is the only cast from the important and imperiled Chesapeake Oyster, Crassostrea virginica.
-The Chesapeake oyster is a keystone species of The Chesapeake Bay, an ecologically, culturally, and economically significant estuary on the east coast of the United States.
+The eastern Chesapeake oyster is a keystone species of The Chesapeake Bay, an ecologically, culturally, and economically significant estuary on the east coast of the United States.
 It is estimated that less than 1% of the 17th-century oyster population still exists.
 Oysters provide habitat for fish and invertebrates, improve water quality, and filter out pollutants.
 Restoration of this keystone species is a significant priority for many environmental and community groups throughout the region.
 100% of the profits from your purchase goes to support research, recovery, and resilience in the the Chesapeake Bay watershed.
 Sustainable and Handcrafted.

 The St. Mary’s River Watershed Association, whose mission is “To Protect, Improve, and Promote the well-being of the St. Mary’s River Watershed through the collaborative efforts of economic, agricultural, environmental, social, cultural, and political stakeholders in the community,” allowed us to comb though a midden of sustainably harvested oyster shells to find the model for our belt buckle.